lablup/rraft-py/README.md

 ### Disclaimer

-The binding between works differently from other *Python* libraries to handle differences in memory management.
+This binding works differently from other *Python* libraries to handle differences in memory management.

 In this binding, General types have ownership of their respective types.
 For instance, instances created with the `Config` constructor have ownership of the `Config` object in *Rust*.